Use And Benefits Of Foam Rollers For Runners

 One of the most common issues runners have are sore calves, lower back pain and tight IT bands.
 IT Bands are ribbons of connective tissue going along the sides of the quadriceps.
 During exercise, the IT band and other muscles can become very tight and without proper massaging techniques, it will hamper the performance of any run.

 Combined with proper warm up and stretching techniques, foam rollers can help relieve the tightness of these critical muscles.

 Running and IT Band

-Below, there are several different exercises that are centered on the IT band and calves.
-For the IT bands, like on your side and place the roller perpendicularly under your hip.
+Below, several different exercises are centered on the IT band and calves.
+For the IT bands, lay on your side and place the roller perpendicularly under your hip.
 Propped up on your elbows, roll the roller down your IT band to your knee.
 For each knot, hold for 20 seconds until you reach your knee and repeat on the other leg.

 Using a foam roller to stretch IT Band

 For the calves, sit high on the floor with the roller lying perpendicular under the tops of your calves.
 Start with the left leg crossing over the right and roll the center and sides of your calf.
 Focus down to your ankle.

 By lifting your butt off the ground, you can put even more weight on your calf.
 It is also a good idea to point and flex your ankle.
 When you are finished, repeat with the other leg.

 Before wrapping this up, there are several other benefits to using foam rollers for runners.
 The first helps to increase the blood flow to certain areas of the body.
 With this increased blood flow, oxygen and nutrients are delivered to the body.
 This allows the body to restore proper use of muscles, tendons, and ligaments.